Frequently Asked Questions

 While on-site care is often associated with larger companies, it can be tailored for businesses of various sizes.
 Smaller companies can explore shared on-site or near-site facilities with other businesses or invest in scalable solutions that fit their budget and employee needs.

-Launching a child care solution for my employees
+Launching a childcare solution for my employees

 First, take this questionnaire to identify a solution for your organization based on the profiles of your company and employees.
 Then, you can download tools such as worksheets for articulating your strategy, engaging your leadership teams, or the employee needs assessment.
 If more tailored support is needed, reach out to EPIC to see if their services are a fit for your needs.

-While on-site child care is often associated with larger companies, it can be tailored for businesses of various sizes.
+While on-site childcare is often associated with larger companies, it can be tailored for businesses of various sizes.
 Smaller companies can explore shared on-site or near-site facilities with other businesses or invest in scalable solutions that fit their budget and employee needs.

 More important than the size of your organization are the needs of your employees.
 How many employees and parenting employees work for you?
 What are your operating hours (e.g. seasonal or 24/7)?
 Where do they live and work?
 Do they commute to work or work from home?
 How often?
-The 3-minute questionnaire can help you examine these factors and get personalized child care solutions that are right for your workforce.
+The 3-minute questionnaire can help you examine these factors and get personalized childcare solutions that are right for your workforce.

-To strategically invest in child care benefits, consider three barriers your employees may face: access, financial, and workplace barriers.
+To strategically invest in childcare benefits, consider three barriers your employees may face: access, financial, and workplace barriers.
 Once you’ve identified the solution that’s right for your organization, be sure to understand your employees’ needs, confirm your organization’s goals and get organizational buy-in.
 There are tools here to help you every step of the way.
 This will reduce barriers to implementation, and strengthen the long-term sustainability of your solution.

 The number of team members depends on the solution you implement and your organization’s size, but typically includes a project lead, HR representatives, and legal counsel.
 Securing buy-in from the C-suite, finance, and operations teams is essential for aligning the initiative with broader business goals.
 You can find tools and resources to have these conversations here.

 Costs will vary depending on the scope of the solution.
 However, many businesses start to see benefits within the first year, particularly in improved employee retention and productivity.
-This study by Moms First and Boston Consulting Group (BCG) outlines the benefits for employers who invest in child care solutions.
+This study by Moms First and Boston Consulting Group (BCG) outlines the benefits for employers who invest in childcare solutions.

 Success can be measured by tracking key metrics such as employee retention rates, absenteeism, productivity, and employee satisfaction.
-Regular feedback from employees and usage data from child care services will also help refine the program over time.
+Regular feedback from employees and usage data from childcare services will also help refine the program over time.
 This tool from Mom’s First helps guide employers through the process of tracking the ROI across the above metrics.

-Conversations with and data from employers who offer child care benefits indicate that employees without young children typically enthusiastically support their employer’s child care benefits.
+Conversations with and data from employers who offer childcare benefits indicate that employees without young children typically enthusiastically support their employer’s childcare benefits.
 Everyone benefits from these supports because when a parent’s work is impacted, it falls on their non-parenting colleagues to cover their duties.

-With up to 16 avoided absentee days, 88% of employers from a BCG and MomsFirst study report a boost in productivity when staff members have access to child care benefits.
+With up to 16 avoided absentee days, 88% of employers from a BCG and MomsFirst study report a boost in productivity when staff members have access to childcare benefits.
 It is not only the parenting employees that reap the reward, non-parent coworkers can be more productive and have higher job satisfaction when their parent coworkers have stability.

-Each child care solution comes with a set of considerations and challenges, however, intentionally assessing your employee’s needs will help to reduce some of those difficulties.
+Each childcare solution comes with a set of considerations and challenges, however, intentionally assessing your employee’s needs will help to reduce some of those difficulties.
 Management of employee expectations will be critical, as well as strong communication and an iterative process to allow for ongoing adjustments based on employee feedback and evolving business needs.

 Yes.
-EPIC (Executives Partnering to Invest in Children) helps employers to understand the child care needs of their workforce and to identify and implement solutions.
-EPIC has no affiliation with potential solutions and can act as a trusted and unbiased partner to develop a tailored child care solution for you and your employees.
+EPIC (Executives Partnering to Invest in Children) helps employers to understand the childcare needs of their workforce and to identify and implement solutions.
+EPIC has no affiliation with potential solutions and can act as a trusted and unbiased partner to develop a tailored childcare solution for you and your employees.

 Contact us.

-Yes, there are several tax credits and government funds available to employers who support their employees with child care.
+Yes, there are several tax credits and government funds available to employers who support their employees with childcare.
 These can be found at both the federal and state levels.

-The Employer-Provided Child Care Credit (Internal Revenue Code Section 45F) is the primary federal child care tax credit, which allows employers to claim:
+The Employer-Provided Childcare Credit (Internal Revenue Code Section 45F) is the primary federal childcare tax credit, which allows employers to claim:

-- 40% of qualified child care expenditures for regular businesses with a maximum of $500,000, and 50% for small businesses (under $31M gross revenue) with a maximum of $600,000
+- 40% of qualified childcare expenditures for regular businesses with a maximum of $500,000, and 50% for small businesses (under $31M gross revenue) with a maximum of $600,000

-- 10% of qualified child care resource and referral expenditures
+- 10% of qualified childcare resource and referral expenditures

-- Costs to build, renovate, or expand a child care facility
+- Costs to build, renovate, or expand a childcare facility

-- Operating costs of a child care facility
+- Operating costs of a childcare facility

-- Contracting with a licensed child care program to provide child care services to employees
+- Contracting with a licensed childcare program to provide childcare services to employees

-- Contracting with a third-party intermediary that contracts with child care facilities to provide child care services to employees
+- Contracting with a third-party intermediary that contracts with childcare facilities to provide childcare services to employees

 - Small businesses pooling their resources for shared benefits